DeadlyMouse113/docker-demo/README.md

 # docker-demo
 docker demo

-This demo is done on Rocky Linux 9.
+This demo is done on Rocky Linux 9 in a virtual lab.

 ## Demo App
 - https://gitlab.com/nanuchi/techworld-js-docker-demo-app